felixnordgren11/kragg/README.md

 ```
 Respond with a 'y' and then press enter when prompted, this will run the last file and reboot the system.
 #
-When the system has booted up again, open the terminal type in:
+When the system has booted up again, open the terminal and type (in order):
 ```shell
 cd kragg